sergiofpaim/Tic-Tac-Toe/README.md

 ### Challenge
 My challenge was to create my own Tic-Tac-Toe game from scratch and understand how to manage arrays and start using Lists in C#.
 ### Concepts Learned
-I learned the about multidimentional arrays and understood how to create "For" loops.
+I learned about multidimentional arrays and understood how to work with nested loops logic.
 ### Next Stage
 My next step is to create a Minesweeper game, to better understand arrays and recursive functions

 [Minesweeper Game](https://github.com/sergiofpaim/Minesweeper)
 # Instructions to run
 Clone to VisualStudio 2012 with .NET 6.

 Build and run.